knowitnothing/btcx/README.md

 + This project relies on Twisted for proper network communication.
 The Autobahn library provides a WebSocket client for using the MtGox Streaming API.
-For other exchanges (currently this includes only BTC-e), the treq package is used in order to keep a client interface.
+For other exchanges (currently this includes only BTC-e), the treq package is used in order to keep a clean interface to HTTP(S) requests.

 + Qt and Matplotlib are used for the GUI/plotting in the current demo.